mcleme25/mcleme25.github.io/_pages/teaching.md

 **2026.** *Short Course on the Economics of Immigration and Innovation* (PhD), Institute for Progress.

+**2024 and 2026.** *Recent developments in immigration policy* (Mid-Career), Wharton Public Policy Certificate Program, University of Pennsylvania, Wharton School of Business.

 **2023–present.** *Economic Problems and Public Policies* (Undergraduate), George Mason University.

 **2022.** *How Migration Policy Shapes Economies, Local and Global* (Master's), Georgetown University McCourt School of Public Policy and Walsh School of Foreign Service.